 Resources are necessary to ensure that indigent defense systems have enough attorneys to cover initial appearances during regular and nontraditional business hours.
 In rural areas, jurisdictions will need to consider where and when initial appearances will take place, as well as the other logistical needs for these hearings.
 For example, if initial appearances happen at a particular county courthouse, those who work in the jurisdiction must consider how people who have been arrested can travel-and afford the cost of traveling-from a precinct or sheriff's office to the designated location.
 Courthouses may need to hire more administrative, security, and clerical staff to guarantee that the process runs smoothly and safely.
 In addition, courts may need to consider infrastructure changes if their space does not afford attorneys the necessary privacy to meet with their clients before hearings.
-Without resources, it may be difficult to develop the systems, create or outfit the spaces, and/or supply the staff necessary to provide meaningful counsel at first appearance.
-But, in considering the resources necessary for this effort, stakeholders should bear in mind that providing counsel at first appearance may save money in other ways, such as by reducing pretrial incarceration and shortening the average time to case resolution.
+Without resources, it may be difficult to develop the systems, create or outfit the spaces, and/or supply the staff necessary for this effort, stakeholders should bear in mind that providing counsel at first appearance may save money in other ways, such as by reducing pretrial incarceration and shortening the average time to case resolution.